AndroidPatch/APatchDocs/docs/apm-guide.md

   - Only executed if the module is enabled.
   - `post-fs-data.sh` runs in post-fs-data mode, `post-mount.sh` runs in post-mount mode, and `service.sh` runs in late_start service mode, and `boot-completed` runs in service mode after the Android boot is complete.

-All startup scripts will run in the BusyBox `ash` shell from APatch with Standalone Mode enabled.
+All boot scripts will run in APatch's BusyBox `ash` shell with Standalone Mode enabled.